lostjared/Mutatris/README.md

 ![image](https://github.com/user-attachments/assets/d0e9c8fc-5feb-498d-a1d6-afed076c09d1)

-Welcome to **Mutatris**, a fast-paced puzzle game where you control blocks on a grid and aim to clear rows and columns by aligning blocks of the same color.
-The more you clear, the higher your score—can you keep up as the game speeds up?
+Welcome to **Mutatris**, a dynamic and fast-paced puzzle game where quick thinking and strategy are key.
+Align and clear blocks on a fast-moving grid to score points, managing multiple grids as you race against increasing speed.
+Perfect your timing and master the mechanics!

 ## How to Play

-- **Controls:**
-  - **To move the blocks**: movement depends on the current Direction use the Arrow keys
-  - **Move Left**: Shift the active block left.
+### Controls
+- **Movement**: Control block positioning with directional inputs based on your current orientation.
-  - **Move Right**: Shift the active block right.
+  - **Move Left/Right**: Shift the active block horizontally with the left and right arrow keys.
-  - **Move Down**: Move the active block down.
+  - **Move Down**: Press the down arrow to move the active block down.
-  - **Drop Block**: Instantly drop the active block to the bottom of the grid.
-Press the 'S" key
+  - **Instant Drop**: Send the active block directly to the bottom by pressing the **S** key.
-  - **Rotate Block**: Rotate the active block to change its orientation.
-Press the 'A' or Space key
+  - **Rotate Block**: Change the block’s orientation with the **A** or **Space** key.
-  - **Shift Colors**: Press the opposite of the current direction arrow key to shift the blocks.
-If the Direction is 0 press Up arrow, if the Direction is 1 press Right arrow, if the Direction is 2 press Down arrow, is the Direction is 3 press Left arrow
+  - **Shift Colors**: Adjust colors within the block by pressing the arrow key opposite to your direction (e.g., press **Up** if moving in Direction 0).

-- **Objective:**
+### Objective
-  Align 3 or more blocks of the same color horizontally, vertically, or diagonally.
-When a match is made, the blocks will disappear, and your score will increase.
-If 4 blocks match, you will earn a combo bonus.
+Align groups of 3 or more blocks of the same color in any direction—horizontal, vertical, or diagonal—to clear them from the grid.
+Aim for combos of 4 blocks or more for bonus points and strategic advantage.

-- **Game Mechanics:**
-  - The game features multiple grids, each with its own active block.
-  - As the game progresses, the blocks drop faster, and you'll need to plan your moves quickly.
+### Game Mechanics
+- **Multi-Grid Management**: Each grid has its own active block to manage, adding layers of complexity.
-  - Keep an eye on your **clears** count—every 4 clears will speed up the game.
+- **Increasing Speed**: Every 4 successful clears will increase the game’s speed, challenging your reaction time.

-- **Scoring:**
+- **Combo Bonuses**: Clearing 4 blocks simultaneously grants extra points, rewarding skillful play.

+### Scoring
-  - Aligning 3 blocks: +1 point.
+- **Match 3 blocks**: +1 point.
-  - Aligning 4 blocks (combo): +10 points.
+- **Match 4 blocks (Combo)**: +10 points for strategic clears.

-- **Game Over:**
+### Game Over
-  The game ends when a block reaches the top of any grid, preventing you from placing new blocks.
+The game ends when blocks reach the top of any grid, blocking further movement.
+Stay ahead and keep the grids clear to avoid defeat!

 ## Game Features